Kamille (wrestler)

-Kailey Dawn Latimer (born October 24, 1992), better known by her ring name Kamille, is an American professional wrestler and former softball player, arena football player, and bodybuilder.
+Kailey Dawn Latimer (née Farmer; born July 2, 1993), better known by her ring name Kamille, is an American professional wrestler and former softball player, arena football player, and bodybuilder.
 As of February 2024, she is signed to All Elite Wrestling (AEW).
 She is best known for her time with the National Wrestling Alliance (NWA) from 2018 to 2024, where she is a former one-time NWA World Women's Champion.
 She also performed in Lucha Libre AAA Worldwide from 2022 to 2023.

 Early life

 Latimer was born Kailey Dawn Farmer in Durham, North Carolina, on October 24, 1992.
 She attended Campbell University, where she played Division I softball for the Campbell Lady Camels and was a member of the Atlanta Steam in the Legends Football League.

 Professional wrestling career

 Early career (2017–2018)

 Latimer trained at the Team 3D Academy.
 Under the ring name Kamilla Kaine, she captured her first title in her rookie year while at Platinum Pro Wrestling (PPW), winning a seven-women Battle Royal match to become the new Diamonds Division Starlight Champion on May 19, 2017.
 She held the title until the following year at St. Patrick's Day Slamboree where she lost a three-way match against Dynamite DiDi and Amber Nova.
 She went on to work in several Florida-based promotions including REAL Pro Wrestling where on August 1, 2017, at the 2 Year Anniversary show, Kaine competed against Roxy Rouge in an unsuccessful attempt to become the new RPW Women's Champion.
 Kaine also wrestled in Shine, Atlanta Wrestling Entertainment and American Combat Wrestling among others during the first three years of her career.